kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 ---
 Kaltura's API is a REST-based web service accessed over HTTP.
 REST APIs provide a simple and easy interface for communication between applications and the Kaltura server.
 However, this approach can undermine your application's security, if you overlook proper security and authentication when designing your applications.

-Kaltura was designed with privacy and security standards in mind, while at the same time providing the openness of Kaltura’s technology as an open source platform and providing flexible integration models for open and free applications as well as highly secured and limitted applications.
+Kaltura was designed with privacy and security standards in mind, while at the same time providing the openness of Kaltura’s technology as an open source platform and providing flexible integration models for open and free applications as well as highly secured and limited applications.

 The following overview describes the authentication and security model of Kaltura’s API, and how to put it to practice when implementing Kaltura's applications.